Our community is everything.

 Boston MedFlight’s outreach commitment also includes age-appropriate, interactive programs that teach children important yet practical ways to prevent injury and stay safe.
 Teachers and local youth counselors schedule a field trip to our headquarters where children learn about bicycle safety, helmet protection, fire safety and prevention, and how to call for emergency assistance.
 In addition to schools and local youth programs, Boston MedFlight also welcomes base visits from scout troops, the National Youth Forum and area summer camps.

 Even during short transports, our teams develop a genuine concern for all patients.
-However, we especially remember the little ones.
-Every year, we hold a pediatric reunion and invite all the children we’ve transported over the past 12 months, along with their families, to our headquarters in Bedford.
-It’s a day filled with compassion, appreciation and a few tears as parents and young patients have a chance to meet their Boston MedFlight crew (and vice versa) under much happier and healthier circumstances.
+We hold a patient reunion every spring and invite all patients we have transported over the previous two years.
+It’s a day filled with compassion, appreciation and a few tears as patients and families have a chance to meet their Boston MedFlight crew (and vice versa) under much happier and healthier circumstances.